chrysn/aiocoap/doc/stateofoscore.rst

-Its main advantage over lower-layer protection (IPsec, (D)TLS) is that it can leverage any CoAP transport (as well as HTTP), can traverse proxies preserving some of their features (like block-wise fragmentation and retransmission) and supports multicast and other group communication scenarios (not implemented in aiocoap).
+Its main advantage over lower-layer protection (IPsec, (D)TLS) is that it can leverage any CoAP transport (as well as HTTP), can traverse proxies preserving some of their features (like block-wise fragmentation and retransmission) and supports multicast and other group communication scenarios (implemented, but not covered here as it needs even more manual actions so far).

 By itself, OSCORE has no key exchange protocol; it relies on other protocols to establidsh keys (there is ongoing work on a lightweight key exchange named